 The National Center for Injury Prevention and Control lists two factors as most significant in contributing to motor vehicle-related fatalities among children: (1) unrestrained children and (2) drunk drivers.
 Unrestrained children refers to infants and toddlers who are not riding in properly installed car seats and older children whose seatbelts are not fastened.
 The National Safe Kids Campaign reports that young children riding unrestrained are at twice the risk of death and injury as those riding restrained.
 Heightened public awareness of the importance of appropriate selection and proper installation of child safety seats, coupled with increases in the use of child restraint, have resulted in reduction in the rate of passenger fatalities among young children.
 However, much work needs to be done.
-In 2007, 25 of the child passenger fatalities in Missouri were known to be riding unrestrained.
+In 2008, 28 of the child passenger fatalities in Missouri were known to be riding unrestrained.
 The most common reasons restrained children are killed are misuse of child safety seats and premature graduation to seatbelts.

-Of the 93 reviewed motor vehicle fatalities, 21 involved either a victim or a driver who was impaired.
-In 2007, CFRP panels determined that seven of these deaths involved a teen victim who was impaired; three of those were drivers of a vehicle that crashed, and the other four were drunken passengers.
-There were nine deaths in which the driver of the victim's vehicle was impaired; eight of those fatalities involved a teen riding with a driver who was impaired.
-The last five of these 21 deaths involved collisions with other vehicles driven by an impaired driver.
+Of the 92 reviewed motor vehicle fatalities, 15 involved either a victim or a driver who was impaired.
+In 2008, CFRP panels determined that six of these deaths involved a teen victim who was impaired; three of those were drivers of a vehicle that crashed, and the other three were drunken passengers.
+There were six deaths in which the driver of the victim's vehicle was impaired; all six of those fatalities involved a teen riding with a driver who was impaired.
+The last three of these 15 deaths involved collisions with other vehicles driven by an impaired driver.

 The highest fatality rates are found among teenage drivers.
 Teenagers are three to four times more likely to be involved in a crash than the driving population at large.
-According to the National

-Center for Injury Prevention and Control, the most significant risk factors among teenage drivers are inexperience, low rates of seatbelt use and alcohol.
+According to the National Center for Injury Prevention and Control, the most significant risk factors among teenage drivers are inexperience, low rates of seatbelt use and alcohol.
 Inexperienced drivers lack the perception, judgment and decision-making skills that take practice to acquire.

 Graduated licensing for teen drives must be combined with education for parents and teens about risks to teenage drivers, including the dangers of underage drinking, speeding, inattention and low seatbelt use.
 Seatbelts are known to reduce the risk of fatal motor vehicle injury by as much as 45%.
-In 2007, 49 (53%) of the reviewed motor vehicle fatalities among children in Missouri were teenagers age 15-17.
-Of those, 26 (53%) were known to be unrestrained at the time of the crash; 23 were passengers and 24 were drivers.
+In 2008, 50 (54%) of the reviewed motor vehicle fatalities among children in Missouri were teenagers age 15-17.
+Of those, 37 (74%) were known to be unrestrained at the time of the crash; 28 were passengers and 20 were drivers.
+In 2008, three of the teenage drivers involved in fatal crashes were inexperienced and unlicensed, one at age 13 and two at age 15.